Sebastian-Castrillon/Loan-prediction_ML/README.md

 ## 6. Validation

-The chosen classifiers were trained using all of the test set, then a test were performed with the validation set, and the following results were obtained for both classifiers.
+The chosen classifiers were trained using all of the train set, then a test were performed with the validation set, and the following results were obtained for both classifiers.

 Se reentrenaron los clasificadores escogidos con todo el conjunto de entrenamiento, luego se realizaron pruebas con el conjunto de validación obteniendo los siguientes resultados para ambos clasificadores.